 where

 are the Christoffel symbols of the second kind in the curvilinear plane.\\

-Now assume that the shell is coupled to the elastic foundation with friction, where a portion of the foundation is satisfying the zero-Dirichlet boundary condition.
-Also, assume that one is applying forces to both the top and to a portion of the boundary of the shell to mimic compression and shear at the contact region respectively.
-Now, if higher the compression, then higher the normal displacement is towards the bottom, i.e. $u^3|_{\omega^+}<0$ (assertion \ref{dfnShell} can guarantee this condition for sensible boundary forces), and if higher the shear, then higher the tangential displacement is in the direction of the applied tangential force, i.e. $(u_\alpha u^\alpha)^{\frac{1}{2}}|_{\omega^+}>0$, where $\omega^+ = \lim_{x^3\to 0^+} \{\omega \times [0,h)\}$ and by convention $(u_\alpha u^\alpha)^{\frac{1}{2}} = \sqrt{u_1u^1 + u_2u^2}$.
-Now, we consider Kikuchi and Oden's model \cite{Kikuchi} for Coulomb's law of static friction for a three-dimensional elastic body (i.e. not a shell), and once extended to curvilinear coordinates and after taking the limit $\varepsilon \to 0$, we find the following,
+Now assume that the shell is coupled to the elastic foundation with friction, where a portion of the foundation is satisfying the zero-Dirichlet boundary condition (i.e. clamped).
+Also, assume that one is applying forces to both the top and to a portion of the boundary of the shell to mimic compression and shear at the contact region respectively (see Fig. \ref{two-body}).
+Now, if the higher the compression, then the higher the normal displacement towards the bottom, i.e. $u^3|_{\omega^+}<0$ (condition \ref{dfnShell} can guarantee this for sensible boundary tractions), and if the higher the shear, then the higher the tangential displacement in the direction of the applied tangential shear, i.e. $\left(u_\alpha u^\alpha\right)^{\frac{1}{2}}|_{\omega^+}>0$, where $\omega^+ = \lim_{x^3\to 0^+} \{\omega \times [0,h)\}$ and by convention $\left(u_\alpha u^\alpha\right)^{\frac{1}{2}} = \sqrt{u_1u^1 + u_2u^2}$.
+Now, we consider Kikuchi and Oden's model for Coulomb's law of static friction \cite{Kikuchi} for a thin three-dimensional elastic body (i.e. prior to approximating the thin body with a shell), and once extended to curvilinear coordinates and after taking the limit $\varepsilon \to 0$, we find the following

 for $T_3^3(\boldsymbol v) |_{\partial\omega^+} < 0$, where $\boldsymbol v$ is the displacement field and the volume $\{\omega \times [0,h]\}$ describes the reference configuration of this elastic body.
-Just as it is for Coulomb's friction case (where the bodies are in relative equilibrium given that the magnitude of the normal stress is above a certain factor of the magnitude of the tangential stress), we assert that the bodies (i.e. the shell and the foundation) are in relative equilibrium given that the normal displacement is a below a certain factor of the magnitude of the tangential displacement, i.e.
+Just as it is for Coulomb's friction case (where the bodies are in relative equilibrium given that the magnitude of the normal stress is above a certain factor of the magnitude of the tangential stress), we assume that the bodies (i.e. the thin body and the foundation) are in relative equilibrium given that the normal displacement is a below a certain factor of the magnitude of the tangential displacement, i.e.

 if $u^3|_{\omega^+} \leq 0$, for some dimensionless constant $C$.
-To determine the constant $C$, consider Coulomb's law of static friction for the limiting equilibrium case (i.e. at the point of slipping) and rearrange equation (\ref{KikuchiEqn1}) to obtain the following,
+To determine the constant $C$, we consider Coulomb's law of static friction for the limiting equilibrium case (i.e. at the point of slipping) and rearrange equation (\ref{KikuchiEqn1}) to obtain the following